Top to bottom or inside-out, Minnesota Twins' lineup is potent

 The traditionalist in me likes the idea of Arraez at leadoff.
 He had a .399 on-base percentage as a rookie, which would create opportunities for big innings to start games.
 But those 1-0 leads after Kepler's first at-bat are hard to pass on.

-Donaldson slides into his familiar No. 2 spot and Cruz, seemingly, into the three hole.
-If Baldelli wanted to alternate lefty-righty, he could insert Polanco between Donaldson and Cruz.
+Donaldson slides into his familiar No. 2 spot and Nelson Cruz, seemingly, into the three hole.
+If Baldelli wants to alternate lefty-righty, he could insert Jorge Polanco between Donaldson and Cruz.

-Forcing pitchers to face Cruz in the first inning is smart strategy, but the addition of Donaldson adds another power threat.
+Forcing pitchers to face Cruz in the first inning would be a smart strategy, but the addition of Donaldson adds another power threat.
 Or Baldelli could leave Donaldson and Cruz back to back as an imposing 1-2 punch.

 Then who bats cleanup?
 Polanco?
 Eddie Rosario?
 Miguel Sano?